pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

     regexp: installation-(.*).zip
 ```

-Again, we'll need to save the credentials in Credhub:
+Again, we'll need to save the credentials in CredHub:

 ```bash
 # note the starting space throughout